Workforce Innovation and Opportunity Act (WIOA) federal funds are available in Connecticut to:

 - Provide proof of immunizations (mumps, measles, rubella and varicella).

-STEP #3 – Apply for financial aid (if you have a bachelor’s degree, you can skip this step).
+If you have a bachelor’s degree, you can skip this step.

 WIOA funds will only be awarded to students who are NOT eligible to receive federal Pell Grant funds.
 Pell Grant eligibility is determined by completing the FAFSA (Free Application for Federal Students Aid).
 Check the list below that indicates which programs are eligible for a Pell Grant.
 Students with a bachelor’s degree do not need to apply for financial aid.